 Use Self-Threading Needles

 Just like for hand sewing, there are easily thread-able needles available in the market for those with threading difficulties.
-There is always this problem of the thread slipping out of the opening slot however.
+However there is always this problem of the thread slipping out of the opening slot.

 Use the needle threader